Edward George Bowen: Australia

 He also encouraged the new science of radioastronomy and brought about the construction of the 210 ft radio telescope at Parkes, New South Wales.
 During visits to the US, he met two of his influential contacts during the war, Dr. Vannevar Bush who had become the President of the Carnegie Corporation and Dr. Alfred Loomis who was also a Trustee of the Carnegie Corporation and of the Rockefeller Foundation.
 He persuaded them in 1954 to fund a large radio telescope in Australia with a grant of $250,000.
 Bowen in return helped to establish American radio astronomy by seconding Australians to the California Institute of Technology.

 Bowen played a key role in the design of the radio telescope at Parkes.
 At its inauguration in October 1961, he remarked, "...the search for truth is one of the noblest aims of mankind and there is nothing which adds to the glory of the human race or lends it such dignity as the urge to bring the vast complexity of the Universe within the range of human understanding."

 In the Parkes control room during the Apollo 11 mission (l to r) John Bolton (Parkes Observatory Director), Robert Taylor (NASA) and Edward (Taffy) Bowen (Chief, CSIRO Division of Radiophysics).

 The Parkes Telescope proved timely for the US space program and tracked many space probes, including the Apollo missions.
 Later, Bowen played an important role in guiding the optical Anglo-Australian Telescope project during its design phase.
 This was opened in 1974.

 Bowen also instigated rain-making experiments in Australia in 1947, and continued after he retired in 1971.
 He was also interested in the phenomenon of Climatic Singularities, suggesting that they might be related to the Earth's passage through belts of meteor dust – whose particles then acted as ice-nuclei for seeding clouds.

 Honours

 Bowen was made an Officer of the Order of the British Empire in 1941, then promoted to Commander in 1962.
 He was also awarded the American Medal of Freedom in 1947.

 He became a fellow of the Australian Academy of Science in 1957 and of the Royal Society in 1975.

 Personal life and death

 At Swansea University Bowen had met his future wife, Enid Vesta Williams, who was from nearby Neath.
 They married in 1938, and had three sons: Edward, David and John.
 Bowen had an enduring love of cricket, and played regularly.
 He also became a keen sailor.

 In December 1987, he suffered a stroke and gradually deteriorated.
 He died on 12 August 1991 in Chatswood, Sydney, at the age of 80.

+Oral history

+Bowen was interviewed about his life in 1972 by Hazel de Berg.
+This recording can be found at the National Library of Australia.